ionelmc/python-fields/README.rst

             ...
         TypeError: __init__() ... arguments...

-    This is banans.
+    This is bananas.
 You have to write your class *around* these quirks.

 Lets try this::